Welcome to today's edition of the Rush 24-7 podcast.

 False is strong language, and we use it very seldom.

-It's wrong, and we don't often say that about these ads, but this thing, it's just downright wrong in the total impression it tries to create.
+Okay, so the Annenberg says it's false, it's wrong, and we don't often say that about these ads, but this thing, it's just downright wrong in the total impression it tries to create.

-So John King reporting for the record now for CNN says the ad is false.
+So John King, reporting for the record now for CNN, says the ad is false.

 The facts do not show that Roberts, quote, excused violence.